Student Code of Prohibited Conduct and Discipline Process

 Regent College reserves the right to discipline a student who is found to be in breach of the Student Code of Prohibited Conduct while on the College campus or in the context of a College-sanctioned activity.
 Examples of a College-sanctioned activity could include a course held off campus or the annual Fall Retreat.
 The purpose of the Review and Discipline Process is to determine if a student has engaged in misconduct, and if they have, to determine the appropriate sanctions.

-2.3 If no resolution can be reached, the Dean of Students or the Assistant Dean of Students will ask the complainant to complete the Complaint Form and this will be forwarded to the Student Discipline Review Team.
+2.3 If no resolution can be reached, the Dean of Students or the Associate Dean of Students will ask the complainant to complete the Complaint Form and this will be forwarded to the Student Discipline Review Team.
 In some instances there may not be a specific complainant (e.g. vandalism).
-In these instances, the Dean of Students or Assistant Dean of Students will fill out the attached form (once they have been made aware of the situation) and forward it to the Student Discipline Review Team.
+In these instances, the Dean of Students or Associate Dean of Students will fill out the attached form (once they have been made aware of the situation) and forward it to the Student Discipline Review Team.

 2.4 Suspension Pending Investigation: Upon receipt of a complaint, the Dean of Students has the right to immediately suspend a student if he or she believes that the student poses an imminent threat to self, others, or College property.
 This suspension will be in place pending an investigation and decision by the Student Discipline Review Team.